 Although the best way of creating a bootable drive is to create a clone copy of your Mac’s internal drive – its boot drive, and this article will tell you how.

-And if you want to learn how to restore from a Time Machine backup I have an article on that too.
+And if you want to learn how to restore from a Time Machine backup.
+You’ll find an article on that too.
+Just follow that link.